Moringa-SDF-PTO5/savvy-emporium/README.md

 **Additional Notes**

-- Feel free to customize the application to fit your vision of the ultimate bot army!
+- Feel free to customize the application.
 - Explore the codebase and experiment with adding new features or functionalities.

 ### License